Cassius Butts and Rashad Richey

 What makes South Fulton a viable place to live and work?
 South Fulton is comprised of some of the most accomplished families in Georgia.
 It is one of few places in metropolitan Atlanta that has large sums of space that is attractive for large, mid-size and small businesses.
 Its proximity to the world’s busiest airport also makes it a gem for all communities, businesses and government.

-Dr. Rashad Richey Radio Personality, 1380 WAOK; Social/Political Analyst for V-103
+Dr. Rashad Richey Radio Personality, 1380 WAOK; Social/Political Analyst for V-103, Professor at Beulah Heights University, and guest lecture at CAU.

 What lessons have you learned along the way?
-I teach all of my college students (at Beulah and Clark Atlanta University) a basic dynamic: Be your authentic self.
+I teach all of my college students a basic dynamic: Be your authentic self.
 No one can beat you at being you!
 It is this realization that helped me to become the media juggernaut.
 Additionally, I was in and out of foster homes as a kid but have a very strong relationship with my dad today.
 He’s a remarkable man who had struggles in his past like many of us.
 I am an advocate for foster children and at-risk youth through mentorship and guidance.
-I care deeply about creating pathways for others to experience their full potential in life, (including) my 15-year-old daughter, Sabrina, the love of my life.
+I care deeply about creating pathways for others to experience their full potential in life, (including) my 13-year-old daughter, Sabrina, the love of my life.
 She’s brilliant with a giving heart.

 What makes South Fulton a viable place to live and work?
 South Fulton has a remarkable mix of live, work and play elements.
 From eateries to the nightlife and even the emerging housing developments and everything in between, it’s difficult to find any region in the Metro comparable with this much untapped promise and thriving business success.
 This is precisely why I chose to hold my annual birthday party, which is always a well-attended event, in South Fulton.